lucidrains/gigagan-pytorch/README.md

     - [ ] add horizontal flip for starters

 - [ ] do a review of the auxiliary losses
+    - [x] add contrastive loss for generator
+    - [x] add vision aided loss
-    - [ ] add vision aided loss and make sure it trains, inspect output
+    - [ ] make sure vision aided discriminator trains, inspect output
+    - [ ] add gradient penalty for vision aided discr - make optional
+    - [ ] add matching awareness loss - figure out if rotating text conditions by one is good enough for mismatching (without drawing an additional batch from dataloader)

 - [ ] port over CLI from lightweight|stylegan2-pytorch
 - [ ] hook up laion dataset for text-image